 Professor Alex Magno has explained on many occasions the disarticulation of the Philippine economy, which for him, is based on a landlord-tenant relationship.
 Forever enslaved, the tenant is at the mercy of his master, and colonialism helped foster this master-servant dialectic that has totally alienated the poor from power.
 Resigned to his fate, the poor Filipino does not believe his country has something for him.
 He thinks that he is a slave even in his land of birth.
 Professor Randy David explains that if only Filipinos understood that the future of one's family depended on the progress of the country, then he would not cheat on his taxes and would consider giving what he has as a contribution to the country's growth.

-The Philippines is a Weak State of Transactional Leaders
+A Weak State of Transactional Leaders

 Philippines is not a democratic

 country.
 What we have are dysfunctional political institutions.
 They are not

 irreparably damaged, but because we have a badly debased political culture, any